 A huge step forward

-Since Jack’s diagnosis there have been moments that have been permanently tattooed on me, like the heavy rain pouring down on us when we left the clinic after receiving the news of Jack’s devastating diagnosis, I remember thinking rain harder, I don’t care how hard it rains nothing was ever going to hurt me more than the news we had just received.
-Since then, we’ve learnt to live with the heartache of watching social media as we have learnt of clinical trial failures and deaths of precious and much-loved members of our community.
-I don’t forget any of them.
+Since Jack's diagnosis there have been moments that have been permanently tattooed on me, like the heavy rain pouring down on us when we left the clinic after receiving the news of Jack's devastating diagnosis.
+I remember thinking, rain harder — I don't care how hard it rains, nothing was ever going to hurt me more than the news we had just received.

 The data the trial has generated has shown that the drug Jack is taking is slowing down the progression of the disease.
 It's pushing back the feared milestones of losses we know lie ahead.
 It's not a cure but it's a step in the right direction and everything we have all been working for.